Skip to main content

 Thanks for this article and your work to help us humans be a little less awful to other creatures who share the planet with us.

-Permalink In reply to by Hipassus (not verified)
+In reply to Sonar by Hipassus

 This is a fair comment.
 However, if you look at not just one reflected wave, but the time that the wave arrives after several reflections, then it is possible to find where the whale is without measuring the depth directly.
 In fact you find the depth as part of the calculation.
 I will leave this calculation to the readers of Plus